 April is National Garden Month

-April is National Garden Month, and many of our partners are committed to supporting a healthier lifestyle through gardens and other grant-funded or community-based projects this month and year-round.
+April is National Garden Month, and many of our partners are committed to supporting a healthier lifestyle through gardens and other community-based projects this month and year-round, with support of the support of the Walmart Foundation.
 For example, the New Hope House Shelter and Garden in Eagle Butte, South Dakota recently completed a PWNA canning class led by Inyan Eagle Elk and supported by Shelter Director Daniel Butcher and Therapeutic Garden Coordinator Austin Red Dog.
 In this class, participants learned to preserve the food that will be grown in the shelter’s garden later this summer.

 The New Hope House Shelter & Garden is considerably new to gardening, just one year ago turning much of their open lot into a haven of raised garden beds for squash, melons, tomatoes, peppers, and more.
 The regard shown to Unci Maka (Mother Earth) has in the first harvest produced positive results for plants and people.
 Austin reflected on their first year.
 “The residents themselves really surprised me — when I was at ceremony, they really took to it.
 They were out there every morning checking on the plants, watering them, and making sure they were okay.
 I feel like the plants really gave them compassion, because the residents cared for them from the time they were seeds.
 They helped give the plants life to grow, and that’s what we really hoped would be part of the impact.”